Fortexa-FW/Fortexa/EBPF.md

 ## Overview

-Fortexa uses eBPF/XDP for high-performance packet filtering with a modern, secure implementation.
+Fortexa uses eBPF/TC (Traffic Control) for high-performance packet filtering with a modern, secure implementation.
 The eBPF program is maintained in a separate repository for modularity and uses the latest stable dependencies.

 ## 🚀 **Latest Improvements**

+### **Architecture Updates**
+- **TC-based Implementation**: Migrated from XDP to TC for better compatibility and flexibility
+- **Ingress/Egress Filtering**: Comprehensive packet filtering on both directions
+- **Host Byte Order**: Consistent IP address handling between Rust and eBPF components
+- **Enhanced Security**: Magic number validation and robust error handling

 ### **Dependencies & Compatibility**
 - **network-types 0.0.8**: Latest stable release with enhanced API